The Founder Dating Playbook – Here’s the Process I Used to Find My Co-Founder

 • How should founder equity be set?
 What’s your philosophy on the employee equity pool?
 “Equity always ends up being a natural friction point.
 It’s about , sharing it, and the sort of team you hope to build with your co-founder.
 I intentionally looked for equal or nearly equal partnership setups, but I’ve heard other founders say they were advised not to seek out an equal partnership,” says Lin.
 “Sometimes a highly unequal arrangement makes sense when there’s a mismatch in experience between the co-founders.”

 • What do we do if we find product/market fit, yet none of the founders are excited about that product?
 “This happened to a founder I know,” says Lin.
 “They ended up selling the company after the company found product/market fit because it didn’t spark joy.
-It may seem like an case, but I think this one is important because it speaks to what you value and the importance of passion.”
+It may seem like an edge case, but I think this one is important because it speaks to what you value and the importance of passion.”

 Part III.
 Personal Motivation